steambap/koa-tree-router/readme.md

 - Support for 405 method not allowed

-- Multiple middlewares per route
+- Multiple middleware per route

 ## How does it work?